 Every September many students join RIC directly into Year 13 for their final year of sixth form or for an extra year of sixth form to retake their A levels.
 RIC is able to offer teaching on all exam boards for most subjects so switching schools can be done with ease.
 Our university destinations list is dominated by entries to the older and more prestigious Russell Group universities.

 A level Retake Advice: History

-by Ian Pay, Head of History, Rochester Independent College
+by Ian Pay, Head of Sixth Form, Rochester Independent College

 The first step is to take an honest and critical look at why you have not achieved the grades you hoped for.
 A good way to do this is to get your exam scripts back and go through them with one of our teachers.